scala/scala-lang/blog/_posts/2015-11-16-minutes-from-nov-2015.md

 # AOB
 - Sadly, [@dickwall](http://github.com/dickwall) is to step aside from the committee meetings but will continue to help with some of the process work.
 This is [@dickwall](http://github.com/dickwall)'s last committee meeting
-- [@SethTisue](http://github.com/SethTisue) will run the Hangout part of the committee meetings
+- [@SethTisue](http://github.com/SethTisue) will set up and moderate the December meeting
 - all agree [@dickwall](http://github.com/dickwall) has done a great job and thank him
 - [@odersky](http://github.com/odersky) how do we find a new moderator?
 Suggests they email the other SLIP members to see if they can find a new moderator/find volunteers